arabnejad/FabCovidSim/README.md

   #hierarchical surplus error at xi
   hier_surplus = samples[idx] - self.surrogate(qoi, xi)
 ```
 The surplus is therefore used as a local error estimator, and the multi index in `sampler.admissible_idx` with the highest surplus will get added to `analysis.l_norm`, and then `dummy_look_ahead.py` can get executed again.
+This goes round and round until you are happy with the result or until you run out of computational budget.
+None of this is automated (yet).

 **Note**: if you want to do post processing, do it in `dummy_adapt.py`.